riot/riot/doc/index.md

 ### Virtual DOM
 - Smallest possible amount of DOM updates and reflows.
-- All expressions are pre-compiled cached for high performance.
+- All expressions are pre-compiled and cached for high performance.
 - No extra HTML root elements or `data-` attributes.
-- No event loops or batching.
+- Lifecycle events for more special needs.

 ### Close to standards